 An illustration sketch by a Spanish artist made a deep impression on me while we were collaborating on a children’s picture book.
 Here I reflect on the artwork of a doting grandson and his ‘grumbling’ Granny, and how a child’s unreserved love can inspire us.

-Continue reading “Writing for children: Hug freely”Author: Gavin Thomas Murphy
+Continue reading “Writing for children: Hug freely”Confidence tools

 Confidence is being open to connection.
 It includes openness to intimacy, acknowledging and allowing my real self and accepting my truth.
 I honour my strengths and weaknesses and I build courage to share my heart.
 It also includes calmly and assertively communicating my needs, despite pushbacks and challenges.